Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

 Who Is This Right For?

 - Long-term solution – The main advantage of behavioral sex therapy exercises is that they provide a long-term solution.
-By training yourself you acquire a new ability.
-Many men find this to be incredibly satisfying.
+By training yourself, you acquire the ability to control your own ejaculation.
+Many men find this incredibly empowering.

-- Can improve your relationship – If therapy is done with a partner (not mandatory) it has the potential to bring the couple closer together, improve the relationship and increase intimacy.
+- Can improve your relationship – If therapy is done with a partner (although this is not mandatory), this has the potential to bring you closer together as a couple, thereby increasing intimacy and strengthening the relationship.

-- Effective – These exercises have been in use by sex therapists as a primary treatment option for PE for over 5 decades.
+- Proven to be effective – These exercises have been in use by sex therapists as a primary treatment option for PE for over 5 decades.
 Numerous studies have shown their efficacy.
-This recent 2006 study shows an 8.5 increase in duration of intercourse for PE patients.
+This recent 2006 shows an 8.5-fold increase in the duration of intercourse for PE patients.

-- Spontaneous sex life – You will not be dependent on any medications or outer materials.
-This also allows you to enjoy a stress-free and spontaneous sex life.
+- Spontaneous sex life – You will not be dependent on any medications or other materials.
+This allows you to enjoy a stress-free and spontaneous sex life.

 Where to Seek Treatment